amingolmahalle/Pumpkin/README.md

 # Pumpkin
 <h4>Create Core Service using Asp.net Core 3.1</h4>

+This project includes the capabilities of a Caching(redis and Inmemory Cache), logging with Elasticsearch and Kibana and Dapper Data Provider and etc...

 How to Install <b>Redis</b> by Docker:

   <code> sudo docker run --rm --name redis -p 6379:6379 redis </code>